 One quick tip, try to use Amazon Home Services to gain customers.
 Once you click the link, read about the program, scroll down a bit and select APPLY.
 You’ll have to be approved, licensed, and meet their insurance requirements.
 BUT, still, they’re an excellent way to get your feet in the door.

 Another fantastic way to get your business in front of customers is to become a Groupon Merchant.
-Sure enough, you won’t earn your hourly cleaning rate, BUT, you will get a chance to show off your cleaning skill to prospective repeat customers.
+Sure enough, you won’t earn your hourly cleaning rate, BUT, you will get a chance to show off your cleaning skills to prospective customers.
 If anything, offer those customers and fantastic second and third cleaning incentive!

 7. Contact your local governing authorities to find out what licenses and insurances you need for your new maid service.